flideros/fsharp-Symbolic-Math-2/README.md

 The **Symbolic Math** project is a work in progress.
 It will be a math engine for future WPF math controls.
 I will lean on my previos work for inspiration, but this library will designed from the ground up.

+The **Math Display** project is a work in progress.
+This project is a carry-over from my previous repository.
+The testing control is set to the test canvas.
+Run the project to see the WPF control(s) under development.

 The **Math Lab UI** project is a minimal C# implementation to launch the WPF app.

 The **Math Lab** project is the main entry point to the lab.
 It is currently based on a tab control so the lab can host any arbitrary WPF content.
 All other F# controls I develop will use this project to launch from.